Anti-apartheid activist Ahmed Kathrada dies

 After leadership positions in Mandela's first post-apartheid government, Kathrada retreated behind the scenes, but emerged last year as one of the most senior ANC veterans calling for President Jacob Zuma to step down.

-Zuma: 'His life is a lesson in humility'
+ANC: 'His life is a lesson in humility'

 In an open letter, Kathrada criticized the President for a series of corruption scandals that have shaken South Africans and rocked investor confidence in the country.